-Any business, service, or government agency that has a past due account with a customer may send out a final notice to pay when they feel that the debtor is no longer holding themselves accountable.
+Any business, service, or government agency with a past-due account with a customer may send out a final notice to pay when they feel that the debtor is no longer holding themselves accountable.
 Typically creditors will allow a debtor to make a minimum payment on a debt (a small percentage of the full amount owed) before a payment becomes past due.
-When a creditor see that a debtor is unwilling to pay the minimum payment on a past due account, a final notice is issued.
+A final notice is issued when a creditor sees that a debtor is unwilling to pay the minimum payment on a past due account.

-Medical Bills – Due to a 2015 Settlement, a patient has at least one-hundred and eighty (180) days to pay a medical bill before it appears on their credit report.
+Medical Bills – Due to a 2015 Settlement, patients have at least one-hundred and eighty (180) days to pay a medical bill before it appears on their credit report.